gongrong1226/tinytangle/README.md

 "quit" ------ quit
 ```
 ## At last but not least
 It's `Bin Cao` that took me to learn the blockchain and improve my ability.
-I am very grateful to Teacher `Cao Bin`.
+I am very grateful to Teacher `Bin Cao`.
 Although he used to say that he did not teach me anything.